Fernando-Benegas/foobar-api/README.md

 # Technical assignment: Ship foobar-api

 ## Assignment description
-The team wants to ship a Go program (https://github.com/containous/foobar-api), and expose its API through HTTPS.The team told you that the certificates should be in a PVC.
+The team wants to ship a Go program (https://github.com/containous/foobar-api), and expose its API through HTTPS.
+The team told you that the certificates should be in a PVC.
 The assignment is for you to deploy this program and expose it using Traefik.

 ## Components